daranzolin/kapow/README.md

 =====

 KAPOW! 💥💥💥 Detonate your lists, vectors, and data frames, and then flood your environment with the remains.
+The goal is to make assigning varibles from objects as seamless as possible.

 ### Installation